johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

 .. note::

-    *Trail Mode* is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g. creating or deleting levels, changing the current level, entering *Select Mode*, etc.)
+    *Trail Mode* is turned off automatically when performing an action that would yield confusing or unwanted results with it being on (e.g., creating or deleting levels, changing the current level, entering *Select Mode*, etc.)